nanome-ai/plugin-cookbook/README.md

 ```

 ## Using the cookbook
-For now, the cookbook is expected to run on localhost, and you need access to the Docker logs.
+For now, the cookbook is expected to run on localhost.

 - Once the plugin has been started, in the Nanome app you should see "Cookbook" in your Stacks Menu.
 Select it, and press Activate/Run

-- In the notebooks that are Redis compatible (for example, notebooks/Pharmacaphore.ipynb), the first cell will have a variable `redis_channel`, which you set as the uuid from the log.
-This tells the notebook where your plugin_instance is expecting to receive function requests.

 ## Redis RPC architecture
 - The application contains 2 docker containers deployed using docker-compose, `cookbook`, and `plugin_service`, which communicate via Redis Publish/Subscribe pattern.